lamat1111/QuilibriumScripts/README.md

 **&#x2661; Want to say thank you?**

-Apart from using my referral link below you can buy me a cup of something with a small donation, here is my ERC-20 address
+Apart from using my referral links below for Cherryservers, you can buy me a cup of something with a small donation, here is my ERC-20 address
 ```
 0x0fd383A1cfbcf4d1F493Dd71b798ebca89e8a013
 ```